christianvoigt/argdown/packages/argdown-cli/Readme.md

 Argdown-cli will automatically look for a `argdown.config.js` in the current working directory.
 If you want to use a different name or path you can use `argdown --config [name-of-my-config-file].js`.

-[Visit the config documentation](https://github.com/christianvoigt/argdown/tree/master/docs/Configuration.md) at the central Argdown repository to learn more about the format of the config file and how to add plugins to argdown-cli.
+[Visit the config documentation](https://christianvoigt.github.io/argdown/guide/configuration-introduction.html) to learn more about the format of the config file and how to add plugins to argdown-cli.

-## PNG Export

-The png export has been removed from argdown-cli after causing installation problems on some operating systems.
-You can still install it as a plugin in your config file.
-For details, read the Readme of the [argdown-png-export](https://github.com/christianvoigt/argdown-png-export).